ddmitov/perl-executing-browser/README.md

     pack your Perl modules and even your version of Perl with a copy of PEB and its Qt libraries and run your application from every folder, even from USB sticks;
 * **3. Cross-platform availability:**
     use it on every platform and device (desktop, tablet, smartphone), where Perl and Qt can be compiled;
-* **4. Flexibility in every major aspect of the program, including in the network access:**
+* **4. Flexibility in every major aspect of the program, including network access:**
     **a)** if no network connectivity is wanted or needed, no services are started, no ports are opened, no firewall notifications are triggered, no need for administrative privileges and everything remains in the userspace, but
-    **b)** if network connection is essential, PEB can be configured as a client or both as a client and server for network services in a variety of combinations and topologies.
+    **b)** if network connection is essential, PEB can be configured as a client only or can also start a local CGI-capable webserver.
-    Local webserver functionality, if needed, is provided by a separate binary, which can be easily changed or independently modified.

 Features
 ----------------------------------------------------------------------------------------